 |Principal Debt Reduction Needed to Pass D/E Ratio||$3,534|

-As a reminder, in order to pass ED’s gainful employment benchmark, the average* graduate from any for-profit educational program, and any certificate program offered at a public or nonprofit college, must have an annual student loan payment that is below 20 percent of his annual discretionary income or 8 percent of his total annual income.** If the program fails the debt-to-earnings ratio for two out of three consecutive years, it loses federal financial aid eligibility.
+As a reminder, to avoid sanctions under the gainful employment benchmarks, the average* graduate from any for-profit educational program, and any certificate program offered at a public or nonprofit college, must have an annual student loan payment that is below 20 percent of his annual discretionary income or 8 percent of his total annual income.** If the program fails the debt-to-earnings ratio for two out of three consecutive years, it loses federal financial aid eligibility.
 As of January, 2,042 career training programs across 777 colleges had not passed the benchmark in GE’s first year of implementation.
 And of the affected colleges, all but 34 are for-profit.

 In addition to claims of bias against the for-profit sector, many affected colleges have expressed frustration with the way the debt-to-earnings rate is calculated.
 One common complaint is that institutions cannot control the amount of debt that students take on to cover living costs while enrolled (other than by indirectly adjusting the cost of attendance).
 Programs therefore argue that they shouldn’t bear the responsibility when a borrower fares poorly after graduating.
 But under the existing rule, colleges aren’t actually held responsible for any borrowing that exceeds direct educational costs.